Securing your .eco domain

 5. Consider using a third party email address for your registrar account

 We encourage you to use your .eco email address wherever you need it.
 However, you may want to use a different email address for your registrar account.
-The reason is that if you lose control of your domain name, you may no longer be able to receive emails to that address.
+The reason is that if you lose control of your .eco domain name, you may no longer be able to receive emails to that .eco email address.
 If you need to do a password reset or prove ownership of your domain this could be problematic if your email address is also tied to it.

 6. Domain privacy is a double-edged sword

 Most registrars offer domain privacy, often for free.
-With domain privacy, your email address and contact information won’t be published into the public domain name record.
-Instead the registrar will generate an email address for you, like abcdefg@superprivacy.com, and will publish this email address along with a generic address into the record.
+With domain privacy, your email address and contact information won’t be published into the

 This is helpful for privacy as it means that your contact information is not made public.
 However, this also obscures the fact that you are the owner of this domain name.
-Only the registrar is able to demonstrate proof that you indeed own the domain in question.
+Only the registrar is able to provide proof that you indeed own the domain in question.
 If there is ever a dispute over the ownership of your domain, you will need to rely on the registrar to support your claim.
 If your domain is hijacked, this can be even more complicated.

 At .eco, we believe that transparency is an important part of being good global citizens.
 We believe that providing accurate information counters greenwashing and keeps people accountable to their environmental commitments.
 This is why .eco profiles are a core part of the .eco community.
 Your .eco profile can serve as additional evidence demonstrating the ownership of your domain.